BirdeeHub/lze/README.md

 otherwise it works entirely differently, but with a largely compatible [plugin spec](#plugin-spec)

-It has almost the same exact plugin spec, with 2 extra fields.
+It has almost the same exact plugin spec, but with an extra field and 2 more you could add.

 However, import specs can only import a single module rather than a whole directory.